 What does Telstra TV include?

-Telstra TV gives you access to pausing and recording live TV, and comes packed with access to the Telstra TV Box Office (where you can buy the latest movies), Foxtel Now, Netflix, Stan, Crunchyroll, Kayo and more.
+Telstra TV gives you access to pausing and rewinding live TV, and comes packed with access to the Telstra TV Box Office (where you can buy the latest movies), Foxtel Now, Netflix, Stan, Crunchyroll, Kayo and more.
+The remote can also be controlled with an inbuilt microphone, and you can mirror streaming content onto your phone or other device.

 It also comes with an app for your smartphone so you can watch anything connected to the Telstra TV on the go, along with all the highlights from AFL, NRL and netball games.